-Read on to learn what a “renal diet” might mean for you.
+Read on to understand what a renal diet is and what it means for you.

 “Renal” is simply a fancy word for “kidney”.
 In the medical world, kidney has many different names including “renal” and “neph”.
 For example, the formal title for your kidney doctor is a “nephrologist”.

-So, “renal diet” is really just an umbrella term that includes MANY different diets.
-The right renal diet for you is very dependent on what kind of kidney disease you have, what your kidney function is, and what your other labs look like.
+So, a renal diet is a diet that is good for kidneys.
+The kicker is, there is no single renal diet that is right for everyone.
+A healthy renal diet for you is very dependent on what kind of kidney disease you have, what your kidney function is, and what your other labs look like.

 Know that there is no single food that will cure or prevent progression of kidney disease.
 A healthy renal diet must focus on whole diet patterns instead of eating (or limiting!) single foods.

-Here is an overview of how the recommendations for a renal diet are different for everyone.
-This will help you learn what a renal diet means for you.
+Here is an overview of how the recommendations for a renal diet differ.
+This will help you learn what a renal diet is for you.

-A healthy diet for Chronic Kidney Disease (CKD) changes drastically depending on the stage of CKD you have.
-I’ll walk you through each aspect of a renal diet for CKD and help you understand needs change.
+A renal diet for Chronic Kidney Disease (CKD) changes drastically depending on the stage of CKD you have.
+I’ll walk you through each aspect of a renal diet for CKD and help you understand how needs change.

-No matter what stage of kidney disease, sodium should be limited to 1,500-2,300mg per day on a renal diet.
-(1) This helps control blood pressure (which is key to preventing more kidney damage!) and control swelling.
+For all stages of kidney disease, sodium should be limited to 1,500-2,300mg per day on a renal diet.
+(1) This helps control blood pressure (which is key to preventing more kidney damage!) and swelling.

 In CKD stage 1-3a (or, a GFR of 45ml/min or more), a healthy renal diet is moderately low in protein.
-Aim for 0.8 grams of protein per kilogram body weight in these early stages.
+Most people should aim for 0.8 grams of protein per kilogram body weight per day in these early stages.
 This is plenty of protein to maintain or build muscle!